woocommerce/woocommerce-ios/README.md

 2. Create a new developer application [here](https://developer.wordpress.com/apps/).
 3. Set **"Redirect URLs"** = `https://localhost` and **"Type"** = `Native` and click **Create**.
 On the next page, click **Update**.
 4. Copy the *Client ID* and *Client Secret* from the OAuth Information.
 5. Build the app.
-Expect the build to fail.
-But it should generate a file named `ApiCredentials.swift`.
+A file named `ApiCredentials.swift` should be generated.
 6. Navigate to the generated `WooCommerce/DerivedSources/ApiCredentials.swift` file.

     <img src="docs/images/apicredentials-location.png" width="240">